PDF Archive

 "Genuine friendship can restore dignity and open pathways to new life."

 Hannah's journey of hospitality and accompaniment first took visible form in the United Kingdom.
-While living there, she encountered refugees and immigrants facing isolation, language barriers, and unfamiliar systems.
+While living there, she encountered North Korean defectors, refugees, and immigrants facing isolation, language barriers, and unfamiliar systems.

 She responded not with programs but with presence sharing meals, offering practical help, and simply being there.
 She began walking alongside people navigating displacement and uncertainty.
 What started as personal friendship gradually became a recognized way of life.